-South Korea says woman tied to scandal arrested in Denmark
+Daughter of woman in South Korea scandal arrested in Denmark

-SEOUL, South Korea (AP) — South Korean prosecutors said Monday the daughter of the confidante of disgraced President Park Geun-hye has been arrested in Denmark and authorities are working to get her returned home in connection with a huge corruption scandal.
+SEOUL, South Korea (AP) — South Korean prosecutors said Monday that the daughter of the confidante of impeached President Park Geun-hye has been arrested in Denmark, and that authorities were working to get her returned home in connection with a huge corruption scandal.

-Park was impeached last month by lawmakers amid public fury over prosecutors’ allegations that the president conspired to allow her longtime friend, Choi Soon-sil, to extort companies and control the government.
+Park was impeached last month by lawmakers amid public fury over prosecutors’ allegations that she conspired to allow her longtime friend, Choi Soon-sil, to extort companies and control the government.

-Denmark police arrested Choi’s daughter, Chung Yoo-ra, on the weekend on charges of staying their illegally.
+Denmark police arrested Choi’s daughter, Chung Yoo-ra, over the weekend on charges of staying there illegally.

 South Korea had asked Interpol to search for Chung because she didn’t return home to answer questions about the scandal.